datafund/swarm_provenance_mcp/README.md

 }
 ```

-*Note: Replace `/path/to/swarm_provenance_mcp` with the actual path to your project directory.*
+*Note: Replace `/path/to/swarm_provenance_mcp` with the actual path where you cloned the repository.*

 **Alternative (if package is installed)**: You can use `"command": "swarm-provenance-mcp"` instead after running `pip install -e .`

-3. **Restart Claude Desktop** and test with: "List all available Swarm stamps"
+4. **Restart Claude Desktop** and test with: "List all available Swarm stamps"

 ## Development